-- Misuse of the optical instruments supplied with your notebook can cause eye hazard.
+- Misuse of the optical instrument supplied with your notebook can cause eye hazard.
 As the laser beam used in this product is harmful to eyes, do not attempt any disassembling process.
-For servicing, refer to qualified personnel only. - There are visible and invisible radiations when the optical disc drive is open: avoid direct exposure to the laser beam.
+For servicing, refer to qualified personnel only. - ☐ There are visible and invisible radiations when the DVD-ROM drive is open: avoid direct exposure to the laser beam.